Tanshaydar/GameDevHQ_Challenges/README.md

 Therefore, this repository is only useful if you already have an active subscription to FileBase but got stuck at a question, or want to compare your own solution to mine.

 ## Remember!
 There is no only one true solution to a problem.
 There are almost always multiple solutions that take real world restrictions and use cases into consideration!

+You can see the list of current solutions under [Assets/GameDevHQ/Challenge](/Assets/GameDevHQ/Challenge)